myxor/sensorlog/README.md

 # sensorlog

-Distributed tool which records and plots temperature values from multiple 1-wire sensor across the network or locally.
+Distributed tool which records and plots temperature and humidity values from multiple 1-wire and DHT22 sensors across the network or locally.

-Additionally it comes with a nice web frontend showing the plotted data:
+Additionally it comes with a basic web frontend showing the plotted data:

 ![alt text](https://raw.githubusercontent.com/myxor/sensorlog/master/res/graph.png "Graph with three different sensors")